hscharman/Node-HW/README.md

 # Node-HW

 This app presents a customer with purchase options by connecting to a MySQL database containing a list of products, each product's ID number, and the quantity in stock.
 The app also utilizes Inquirer to ask the customer questions about the purchase they would like to make.
-Customers can request a product, purchase a product, or exit the shop.
+Customers can request a product, make a purchase, or exit the shop.

 # How it Works